ogc1231/sound-burger/README.md

     - User can at a press of button reorder a previously placed order.
 - Contact information
     - Add contact information to the site.
+- Dark Mode
+    - User can switch between normal and dark colour schemes based on preference.

 ## Tools & Technologies Used